attilammagyar/js80p/README.txt

 2. Extract the ZIP archive.
 3. Copy the "js80p.so" file to the directory where you keep your VST 2.4 plugins.

+Note: VST 2.4 plugins are usually put in the "~/.vst" directory.

 Usage
 -----